chef-training/open_spaces/README.md

 * A white board and / or flipchart should be available in each room
 * Chairs should be placed in a circle, preferably without tables
-  * having tables makes it easier to set a laptop in front of you and not realy be engaged
+  * having tables makes it easier to set a laptop in front of you and not really be engaged
 * Clearly identify who will be facilitating and who will be taking notes
 * Clearly indicate where the notes will be kept